kosi903/sauce-assesment/README.md

-# Sauce Labs Sample Application - Purchase Flow Automation Test
+# Sauce Labs Application - Login, Logout, Purchase Flow Automation Test

-This repository contains an automated test script for the Sauce Labs Sample Application using Cypress.
-The test covers the full purchase flow from logging in to the application, selecting a product, checking out, and logging out.
+This repository contains an automated test script for the Sauce Labs Application using Cypress.
+The test covers the full flow from logging in to the application, selecting a product, checking out, and logging out.

 ## Prerequisites